Previous dayApril 26, 2026Next day

 12.8 km375III-✓ ReviewedUSGS →

-On April 26, 2026 at 15:44 UTC, a magnitude 3.4 earthquake struck 10 km NNE of Cabazon, CA. Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
+The USGS recorded this magnitude 3.4 earthquake 10 km NNE of Cabazon, CA at 15:44 UTC on April 26, 2026.
+Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
 The USGS received 375 felt reports from nearby residents — a notable response for an event of this magnitude.
-On the Modified Mercalli scale, shaking reached 3.5 — considered light.
-The hypocenter lay at 12.8 km, placing this in the shallow crustal category.
-Geolocation places the event at 34.001°N, -116.751°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Maximum shaking intensity peaked at MMI 3.5 (light).
+At a depth of 12.8 km, the event was shallow crustal.
+The epicenter is at 34.001°, -116.751°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26